theonejj/ansible-zfs_on_root/docs/dropbear-settings.md

 and check to make sure that only the key(s) you wanted were added.
 ```

+### Test SSH Key Pair is Valid

-* You should now be able to perform a standard ssh login to the remote system with this key, it will not prompt for a password and you should get the banner and user command prompt:
+* You should now be able to perform a standard ssh login to the remote system with this key, it will NOT prompt for a password and you should get the banner and user command prompt:

 ```shell
 $ ssh -i ~/.ssh/dropbear_ed25519 <remote_host_name>